apache/trafficserver/doc/admin-guide/configuration/redirecting-http-requests.en.rst

 Traffic Server can accept requests on behalf of the origin server and improve the speed and quality of web serving by reducing load and hot spots on backup origin servers.
-For example, a web hoster can maintain a scalable Traffic Server system with a set of low-cost, low-performance, less-reliable PC origin servers as backup servers.
+For example, a web host can maintain a scalable Traffic Server system with a set of low-cost, low-performance, less-reliable PC origin servers as backup servers.
 In fact, a single Traffic Server can act as the virtual origin server for multiple backup